Jan 9 • 1HR 40M

 Lars Doucet - 00:33:17:

-Well, I mean, if you, okay, so like this is, this is kind of like, I mean, I'm not, I'm not trying to compare landlords to slave owners or something, but it's like, it's like the South had an entire economy based off of slavery.
-This thing that like we now agree was bad, right?
-And it's like we shouldn't have kept slavery because the, the South, the, like it really disrupted the Southern Economy when we got rid of slavery, but it was still the right thing to do.
-And so I mean, there is no magic button I could push as much as I might like to do so that will give us 100% land value tax everywhere in America tomorrow.
-So I think the actual path towards a Georgist Future is gonna have to be incremental.
+There is no magic button I could push, as much as I might like to do so, that will give us 100% land value tax everywhere in America tomorrow.
+I think the actual path towards a Georgist future is gonna have to be incremental.
 There'll be enough time to unwind all those investments and get to a more sane banking sector.
-So I mean, like if we were to go overnight, yeah, I think there would be some shocks in the banking sector and I can't predict what those would be, but I also don't think that's a risk that's actually gonna happen.
-Because like we just, we just cannot make a radical change like that on all levels overnight.
+If we were to go overnight, yeah, there would be some shocks in the banking sector and I can't predict what those would be, but I also don't think that's a risk that's actually gonna happen.
+Because we just cannot make a radical change like that on all levels overnight.

 Dwarkesh Patel - 00:34:13: